-Although ABN AMRO manages its capital centrally, the group companies are sufficiently capitalised to comply with all local regulatory solvency requirements and to meet any local business needs.
+Although ABN AMRO Bank manages its capital centrally, its companies are sufficiently capitalised to comply with all local regulatory solvency requirements and to meet any local business needs.

-ABN AMRO's banking activities are carried out by legal entities that are part of the Group's tax unit for corporate tax.
+ABN AMRO Bank's activities are carried out by legal entities that are part of the tax unit for corporate tax.
 Apart from prevailing legal and regulatory legislation, there are no specific material impediments to prompt the transfer of the bank's regulatory capital.